International response to Hurricane Katrina

 Many countries and international organizations offered the United States relief aid in the wake of Hurricane Katrina.

 According to the European Commission, six days after the disaster, on September 4, 2005, the United States officially asked the European Union for emergency help, asking for blankets, emergency medical kits, water and 500,000 food rations for victims.
 Help proposed by EU member states was coordinated through their crisis center.
 The British presidency of the EU functioned as contact with the U.S.

 Other countries not on this list also offered aid, but the State Department mentioned that they (the State Department) had not been asked.
 Later, the U.S. State Department said all offers were being examined.

 Pledges and donations from countries

 Below is a list of countries who offered aid.
 Some of these efforts were not formally accepted by the U.S. government (see "Actual Funds Used" below).

-In late August 2005, Hurricane Katrina struck the southeastern portion of the contiguous United States, causing severe damage and destruction in several U.S. states and killing more than a thousand people.
+In late August 2005, Hurricane Katrina struck the southeastern portion of the contiguous United States, causing severe damage and destruction in several U.S. states and killing roughly 1,800 people.